tonyxyu/FV_Final_Project/README.md

 ## Java HR System with JBMC Verification

-This project provides a Java-based HR system (`HrDatabaseFacade`, `InmemConnection`, etc.) and a set of bounded model-checking tests (using JBMC) to verify certain safety and bounded-liveness properties.
+This project provides a Java-based HR system (`HrDatabaseFacade`, `InmemConnection`, etc.) and a set of bounded model-checking tests (using JBMC) to verify certain safety and liveness properties.
 Maven is used to manage dependencies like Spring Boot and SLF4J.

+The code we model checked on is a project from COMS 4156 Advanced Software Engineering.
+The repo to the original project can be found at: https://github.com/Alex-XJK/100-of-100-service-team

 ## Key Highlights